How to Get a Pest Control Technician License in Massachusetts

 - Start with a reputable company: Working for an established pest control company gives you supervised experience, training, and exposure to different pest types.
 Most successful independent operators worked 2-3 years with a company first.

-- Budget approximately $2,000 for your Massachusetts license: This includes $150 in application fees, $0 for the exam, and education costs.
+- Budget approximately $2,000 for your Massachusetts license: This includes $150 in application fees, no exam fee, and education costs.
 Once licensed, plan for $150 in renewal fees every 1 year.

 Frequently Asked Questions